BlakeRhodes/NeoArcadia/Social System.md

 - Encounters may require a [Persuasion Roll](./Persuasion%20Roll.html).
 - **[Persuasion Roll](./Persuasion%20Roll.html):** 2d6 + [Party's Reputation](./Party's%20Reputation.html) vs Difficulty.
-- Before the roll, any character can spend one Will Power point to add one to the result.
+- Before the roll, you may spend one WP to add +1.